CuteSurtr/NeedlemanWunschLean/README.md

 ## Why this project

 This is the theorem-prover complement of a mathematical-oncology portfolio (NMF mutation signatures, Cox PH survival, DP-mixture clonal evolution).
-It shows that alignment algorithms — the computational core of modern bioinformatics — can be mechanically checked by a proof assistant, including the full optimality statement that the traceback achieves the DP optimum over every possible alignment.
+It shows that alignment algorithms .The computational core of modern bioinformatics can be mechanically checked by a proof assistant, including the full optimality statement that the traceback achieves the DP optimum over every possible alignment.

 ## References